-A marriage annulment, in accordance with the laws of Virginia, is a legal action taken to end a marriage that is considered invalid by the court of law.
-An annulment is granted if there are sufficient reasons that the marriage should not have occurred to begin with.
+A voiding of the marriage, in accordance with the laws of Virginia, is a legal action taken to end a bonds of matrimony that is considered invalid by the court of law.
+A voiding of the marriage is granted if there are sufficient reasons that the bonds of matrimony should not have occurred to begin with.

 In order to be eligible for an annulment in Virginia, a person needs to have legal grounds supporting his/her request.